codaamok/Get-CMUnusedSources/README.md

 - No logging
 - No PowerShell object export
 - No HTML report
-- Number of threads will be number of cores minus 1
+- Number of threads will be number from environment variable `NUMBER_OF_PROCESSORS`

 ## What can it do